bitwiseworks/python-os2/Mac/README.rst

 "/Applications/Python <VERSION>" where ``<VERSION>`` can be e.g. "3.8",
 "2.7", etc.  This simplifies matters for users installing Python from a binary distribution if they want to get rid of it again.
-Moreover, due to the way frameworks work, usera without admin privileges can install a binary distribution in their home directory without recompilation.
+Moreover, due to the way frameworks work, users without admin privileges can install a binary distribution in their home directory without recompilation.

 2. How does a framework Python differ from a normal static Python?